Satellite Internet Mini Kit

 Gen 2 router (rectangular): No LED.
 Gen 3 router: Look for the small LED on the front.
 Solid white: Online Blinking white: Booting No light: No power

-Install the Starlink app from the Play Store or App Store.
-Tap “Connect to Starlink” — it can often find and connect even if it’s not showing up in the normal WiFi list.
+Install the satellite internet app from the Play Store or App Store.
+Tap “Connect to satellite internet” — it can often find and connect even if it’s not showing up in the normal WiFi list.
 Go to Settings > WiFi Configuration to ensure the network is enabled and not hidden.

 Hard Reset the Router